Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 9. If large test data is being used, ensure clean-up after tests to prevent memory leaks.
 10. Code coverage is a deceptive measure.
 100% coverage does not mean 100% tested code.
 11. A well designed test suite improves the quality and reliability of code.
-12. A well designed test suite can serve as code documentation.